Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 - 3-4 Week wait for an Exam date

-I have seen some situations where applicants got their test date sooner and some where they got their test date much later.
+I have seen some situations where applicants got their test date sooner and some that got their test date much later.

 The most common reasons your application would get held up are: